alex-oleshkevich/starsessions/README.md

 #### Key expiration

 The library automatically manages key expiration, usually you have nothing to do with it.
-But for cases when `lifetime=0` we don't know when the session will over, and we have to heuristically calculate TTL otherwise the data will remain in Redis forever.
+But for cases when `lifetime=0` we don't know when the session will be over, and we have to heuristically calculate TTL, otherwise the data will remain in Redis forever.
 At this moment, we just set 30 days TTL.
 You can change it by setting `gc_ttl` value on the store.